slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 For everyone [Alice, Bob, Clara, Dave]:

 For application users and developers [Alice, Clara]:
+ - FIX: Fix the mapping resolution between a VM and a Run
  - FIX: Cloud usages are now visible in the web server.
  - FIX: Consolidation and daily sending of usage emails.
  - FIX: Service catalog uses the service-offer resource.

 For application developers [Clara]:
  - FIX: CloudEntryPoint resource is now accessible.
+ - FIX: Correct CIMI edit responses

 For administrators [Dave]:
  - Rationalize logging and logging levels
+ - Remove http-kit support
  - Cleanup unused libraries

 Alice, Bob, Clara, and Dave can be found